sjdv1982/seamless/silk.md

 which accepts one-dimensional Numpy arrays and normal lists.
 UPDATE: or a higher priority? policy option...

-## extra fields:

-### dtype
-computed from/to base_item.dtype
-UPDATE: computed from "items.dtype" instead

-### shape
-A list of items that are one of the following:
-- None
-- A single positive integer value
-- A pair of (inclusive) lower-bound - upper-bound positive integer values The length of the list must match with "ndim", if defined

-### ndim
-The array must have ndim dimensions.
-Must match with "shape", if defined.

-### base
-Schema of the scalar base item.
-Base may be undefined, in which case the scalar base item is simply a Python object.
-UPDATE: this is called "items" instead

-### c_contiguous
-If form is binary, array must be c_contiguous
-Default: False

-### f_contiguous
-If form is binary, array must be f_contiguous
-Default: False

-UPDATE: single "contiguous" parameter: "any", "c", "fortran"

 ### validators
 Construct validators for the shapedarray construct.